datastax/powerquery_astra_db_connector/README.md

 Dev mode will just show a trimmed down, non-interactive version of the connector output.

-Open this project in VSCode, open the `*.query.pq` file, adjust as needed.
+Open this project in VSCode, open the `*.query.pq` file, adjust as needed (i.e. replace with your Database ID and region).

 Locate the "POWER QUERY SDK" bar below VSCode's Explorer left-hand navbar, expand it.
 It should have detected that the project is a PowerQuery extension and allow for a "Set credential" operation.
 Follow it to set e.g. your (DB Admin) Astra DB token. _(Note: this should be done after adjusting the file above, as each change will trigger the need for new credentials.)_